wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 To increase throughput and maintain low latency, scale the Gorouters either horizontally or vertically and ensure that the `system.cpu.user` metric for the Gorouter stays in the suggested range of 60-70% CPU Utilization.
 For more information about the `system.cpu.user` metric, see VM CPU Utilization.

+## PAS Gorouter Time Since Last Route Register Received

+Time since the last route register was received, emitted per Gorouter instance.
+Indicates if routes are not being registered to apps correctly.
+Red critical: > 30 sec

+ACTIONS:
+* Search the Gorouter and Route Emitter logs for connection issues to NATS.
+* Check the BOSH logs to see if the NATS, Gorouter, or Route Emitter VMs are failing.
+* Look more broadly at the health of all VMs, particularly Diego-related VMs.
+* If problems persist, pull the Gorouter and Route Emitter logs and contact Pivotal Support to say there are consistently long delays in route registry.

 ## PAS Locks Held by Auctioneer

 Whether an Auctioneer instance holds the expected Auctioneer lock (in Locket).
 1 means the active Auctioneer holds the lock, and 0 means the lock was lost.
 This metric is complimentary to Active Locks, and it offers an Auctioneer-level version of the Locket metrics.
 Although it is emitted per Auctioneer instance, only 1 active lock is held by Auctioneer.
 Therefore, the expected value is 1.
 The metric may occasionally be 0 when the Auctioneer instances are performing a leader transition, but a prolonged value of 0 indicates an issue with Auctioneer.

 1. Run monit status on the Diego Database VM to check for failing processes.
 2. If there are no failing processes, then review the logs for Auctioneer.
 Recent logs for Auctioneer should show all but one of its instances are currently waiting on locks, and the active Auctioneer should show a record of when it last attempted to execute work.
-This attempt should correspond to app development activity, such as cf push.
+This attempt should correspond to app development activity, such as `cf push`.
 3. If you are unable to resolve the issue, pull logs from the Diego BBS and Auctioneer VMs, which includes the Locket service component logs, and contact Pivotal Support.

 ## PAS Locks Held by BBS

 Whether a BBS instance holds the expected BBS lock (in Locket).
 1 means the active BBS server holds the lock, and 0 means the lock was lost.
 This metric is complimentary to Active Locks, and it offers a BBS-level version of the Locket metrics.
 Although it is emitted per BBS instance, only 1 active lock is held by BBS.
 Therefore, the expected value is 1.
 The metric may occasionally be 0 when the BBS instances are performing a leader transition, but a prolonged value of 0 indicates an issue with BBS.

 1. Run monit status on the Diego database VM to check for failing processes.